 Prioritization is the classification of groundwater basins based on a variety of factors identified in statute, such as population and the number of water wells in a basin (see Water Code § 10933).
-DWR was first directed to prioritize basins as part of the Groundwater Monitoring legislation adopted in 2009, with the purpose being to establish the order in which DWR would evaluate basins to determine whether monitoring provided sufficient information to demonstrate seasonal and long‐term trends in groundwater elevations, as required by that law.
+DWR was first directed to prioritize basins as part of the Groundwater Monitoring legislation adopted in 2009, which established the order in which DWR would evaluate basins to determine whether monitoring provided sufficient information to demonstrate seasonal and long‐term trends in groundwater elevations, as required by that law.
 DWR created the California Statewide Groundwater Elevation Monitoring (CASGEM) Program in response to the Groundwater Monitoring legislation, and released the CASGEM prioritization of basins in 2014.
 The Sustainable Groundwater Management Act (SGMA), which became effective in 2015, required DWR to prioritize basins for purposes of SGMA shortly after the law took effect (see Water Code § 10722.4).
-DWR adopted the 2014 CASGEM Basin Prioritization as the initial SGMA Basin Prioritization in 2015.
+DWR implemented the 2014 CASGEM Basin Prioritization as the initial SGMA Basin Prioritization in 2015.

 SGMA requires DWR to reassess groundwater basin prioritization any time it updates Bulletin 118 boundaries.
-Publication of Bulletin 118 Interim Update 2016 triggered the need to reassess the 2015 SGMA Basin Prioritization.
+Finalization of the 2016 Basin Boundary Modifications documented in Bulletin 118 Interim Update 2016 required DWR to reassess the basin prioritization.
 DWR’s reassessment indicated a need to prioritize basins whose SGMA compliance status was uncertain as a result of the basin boundary modifications, as well the need for reprioritization based on the presence of new and enhanced information, and the consideration of factors specifically relevant to SGMA.

 DWR prioritizes groundwater basins based on factors such as population, irrigated acreage, and the number of wells (see Water Code §10933).
 Most factors are neutral as to groundwater management, focusing simply on the importance of groundwater in a basin.
-As a result, a sustainable managed basin may be designated as high-priority based on which factors are present.
-Changes in status from the 2014 CASGEM prioritization generally reflects changed conditions or new information about existing conditions.
+As a result, a sustainably managed basin may be designated as high-priority based on which of these factors are present.
+Changes in status from the 2014 CASGEM Basin Prioritization generally reflects changed conditions or new information about existing conditions.
 Changes in status are not meant as a comment on changes to groundwater management in that basin.

 DWR used the same process for the 2018 SGMA Basin Prioritization as was used for the 2014 CASGEM Basin Prioritization.
 A description of the prioritization process can be found in the following documents: